ibm-cloud-docs/pattern-network-vrf-only/reference-architecture-Network-architecture-for-data-centers-without-a-Transit-Gateway-service.md

 -   **Service management:** Monitoring, Logging, Auditing, Alerting, Event Management

-![Illustrates a detailed network and component architecture for a non-TGW solution architecture](heat_map.svg){: caption="Figure 2. non-TGW design scope" caption-side="bottom"}
+![Illustrates a detailed network and component architecture for a Classic Data Center solution architecture](heat_map.svg){: caption="Figure 2.
+Classic Data Center design scope" caption-side="bottom"}

 The Architecture Framework provides a consistent approach to design cloud solutions by addressing requirements across a set of "aspects" and "domains", which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
 See [Introduction to the architecture framework](/docs/architecture-framework?topic=architecture-framework-intro) for more details.

 ## Requirements
 {: #requirements}

-The following table represents a baseline set of requirements that are applicable to most clients and critical to successful non-TGW network deployment.
+The following table represents a baseline set of requirements that are applicable to most clients and critical to successful Classic Data Center network deployment.
 The pattern assumes the client has a requirement of geolocation, data residency, or low latency that requires resource deployment in a data center that does not have transit gateway technology.

 | **Aspect**         | **Requirement**                                                                                                                                                                                                                                                                                                    |
 |--------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|